chebishev/imageToWepbBatchConvert/README.md

 supporting formats are "png", "jpeg", "jpg", "tiff", "webp" animated png and webp are not supported.

-This version is working on Вindows OS
+This version is working on Windows OS

 Click on the image to see the demo in YouTube:
 <br>